 Other income and expense primarily consists of changes in the fair value of certain warrants issued in connection with our public offering of common stock in October 2017, interest expense which includes the amortization of debt discount and debt issuance costs related to our Convertible Senior Notes issued in May 2020 (our Notes), and interest earned on our cash equivalents and short-term investments.
-We expect interest expense to increase in the third quarter of 2020 as our Notes will be outstanding for the entire period, and other income and expense to fluctuate from period to period primarily due to the revaluation of the outstanding Series A warrants, which expire in the fourth quarter of 2022.
+We expect interest expense in future quarters to be comparable with that of the third quarter of 2020 as our Notes were outstanding for the entire period, and total other income and expense, net to fluctuate from period to period primarily due to the revaluation of the outstanding Series A warrants, which expire in the fourth quarter of 2022.